 Mr. Mudge has experience in a wide variety of business and technology sectors, including Internet and information technology, e-commerce, computer hardware and software, telecommunications, image and signal processing, Internet advertising, financial services, interactive entertainment, chemically-sensitive semiconductors, and DNA sequencing hardware and software.
 His experience also includes entertainment law issues involving motion picture, music and publicity rights and new uses.

-Prior to entering the legal profession, Mr. Mudge was employed with RCA Corporation, where he was involved in research and development of image processing technology and commercial broadcast television products.
-He was also a technical instructor for RCA’s Continuing Education Program.
+Prior to becoming a lawyer, Mr. Mudge worked for RCA Corporation, where he was involved in research and development of image processing technology and commercial broadcast television products.

-- Delphine Software Int’l, SARL v.
-Electronic Arts, Inc. (S.D.N.Y.) (represented Electronic Arts)
+- Electronic Arts in Delphine Software Int’l, SARL v.
+Electronic Arts (S.D.N.Y.)

-- Pearson v.
+- Home Shopping Network, Ingenious Designs and Joy Mangano in Pearson v.
 Mangano (W.D.
-Tenn.) (represented Home Shopping Network, Ingenious Designs and Joy Mangano)
+Tenn.)

 - Disney in which he successfully defended against summary judgment while obtaining a finding that the motion picture “Fantasia” was a work for hire and not a work of joint authorship.
 Philadelphia Orchestra Assn. v.
 Walt Disney Co.
 (E.D.
 Pa.)